teemupaloniemi/gronto/README.md

 C1:
     outcome1
     outcome2
 C2:
     outcome1
     outcome3
     outcome4
 ```

-So far we have an f such that is measures the average of the minimum distance from
+We have `f` such that is computes the average distance between the nodes of
-each c1 outcome to c2 outcome.
+c1 outcomes from c2 outcomes in the ontology-tree.
 The steps for this are:

  1. Create a cartesian-product of c1 and c2 outcomes (we will add prerequisites later).
  ```